MongoDB

 Bash

-123456789# Connect to local MongoDB instance
+123456789# Connect to local MongoDB instance (mongosh is the current shell; legacy `mongo` is removed)

 # Connect to remote MongoDB instance

-mongo "mongodb://username:password@host:port/database"
+mongosh "mongodb://username:password@host:port/database"

 # Connect using MongoDB Atlas

-mongo "mongodb+srv://cluster.mongodb.net/database" --username username
+mongosh "mongodb+srv://cluster.mongodb.net/database" --username username

 Basic Shell Commands